-With FY22 enrollment landing at 88, the General Fund Balance will likely increase for the year.
-We are experiencing a rebound in Colorado's economy, since the Statewide economic shutdown last year.
+As anticipated, with FY22 enrollment landing at 88, the General Fund Balance increased 21.7%.
+We are experiencing a rebound in Colorado's economy, since the Statewide economic slowdown in 2020.
 PPR for FY22 increased to \$9,695.99 from \$8,816.36 in FY21 or a 9.98% increase.
-It is likely future PPR increases will mirror inflation in coming years as the Colorado economy begins to normalize.
+PPR increase on average 6.0% Statewide.
+It is likely future PPR increases will mirror inflation in coming years as the Colorado economy continues to grow and normalize.
+The Governor's budget is due to be released in November and will provide an indication of K-12 funding for FY24.